oddloops/superfish/README.md

 # superfish
-A website to better learn the MEAN stack
+A website to help me learn the MEAN stack